 When people think about separation, they often say ‘I want a divorce’.
-Did you know that your property settlement and parenting arrangements are a separate process to divorce?
+Some may think ‘divorce’ is all encompassing of property settlement and parenting arrangements – they are in fact a separate process.

 Separation is an important legal event.
-When a couple separate there is often lots of different emotions.
+When a couple separate there are often lots of grieving emotions.
 The impact of those emotions can distort logical reasoning.
 Seeking advice early and determining the correct date of separation is essential.
-If you obtain proper and realistic advice from the outset, it paves the way for an outcome which is acceptable to both parties and, most importantly, any children involved.
+If you obtain proper and realistic advice from the outset, it paves the way for an outcome acceptable to both parties and, most importantly, any children involved.

 A divorce is simply a process that dissolves the marriage – and is therefore only available once you have been separated for a period of 12 months.
 It is important to obtain legal advice to consider the advantages and disadvantages of the process.

 Some people feel reluctant to divorce their former spouse – for religious reasons, family reasons or simply because it was not their decision to separate in the first place.
 It is very important to consider the implications of applying for a divorce, or remaining married long-term after the separation.